Costco quarterly revenue misses estimates

-(Reuters) - Costco Wholesale Corp (COST.O) reported lower-than-expected quarterly revenue on Thursday, hit by a slowdown in e-commerce sales growth.
+Dec 12 (Reuters) - Costco Wholesale Corp reported lower-than-expected quarterly revenue on Thursday, hit by a slowdown in e-commerce sales growth.

 The company’s total revenue rose to $37.04 billion from $35.07 billion.
 Analysts, on average, had expected $37.25 billion, according to IBES data from Refinitiv.